-Shorts and features from new and emerging Bristol talent are generating a buzz with critics and audiences, in the UK and further afield.
-Here are a few recent successes.
+Shorts and features from new and emerging Bristol talent are continually generating a buzz with critics and audiences, in the UK and further afield.
+Here are just a few recent successes.

 BOYS LIKE US (dir.
 Mikael Tichane)

-Spoken and directed by Bristol born filmmaker Mikael Techane, Boys Like Us is the response to Mikael’s experiences, thoughts and feelings, shedding light on issues surrounding his identity combined with the experiences of others he holds dear.
-The short film has garnered widespread praise in Bristol and was selected to screen on 5 April at Late at Tate Britain, an event exploring film making, photography and social documentary.
+Spoken and directed by Bristol-born filmmaker Mikael Techane, Boys Like Us is the response to Mikael’s experiences, thoughts and feelings, shedding light on issues surrounding his identity combined with the experiences of others he holds dear.
+The short film has garnered widespread praise in Bristol and was selected to screen at Late at Tate Britain, an event exploring film making, photography and social documentary.